 If you work remotely in New Hampshire, you may want to ask your employer to allocate your income between states on your W-2.
 Some employers may already do this automatically, but many are unaware of the tax implications, so it’s worth checking.

 If your spouse doesn’t work in Massachusetts, their income isn’t taxable in the state.
-So, if you work in Massachusetts and your spouse works in New Hampshire, make sure you don’t include their income on your Massachusetts tax return, as this could result in unnecessary taxes.
+So, if you work in Massachusetts and your spouse works in New Hampshire, make sure you don’t include their income on your Massachusetts tax return.
+Doing so could result in unnecessary taxes.

 Another common mistake we see when reviewing tax returns is reporting investment income like capital gains, interest, or dividends on your Massachusetts return.
 These types of income are not taxable in Massachusetts if you live in New Hampshire.
 Only Massachusetts-sourced income, such as wages or rental income, is subject to state tax.